 Home Health United is proud to announce Gina Riesen as our new Meals On Wheels Volunteer Coordinator.
 A long time Meals On Wheels Volunteer herself, Riesen transferred to Meals On Wheels from another position at Home Health United.
 Hear what she has to say about the program and volunteers.

 Home Health United urges all caregivers to make a resolution to not forget themselves in the hustle and bustle of daily life.
 What can you resolve to do to help alleviate stress and take care of yourself?

 Learn about ways you can make time for yourself.

 Make a Difference – Volunteer

 As part of Home Health United’s dedication to the communities we serve, we offer Community Grief Support Groups throughout our service area to anyone who has experienced a loss.
 Visit our website to see upcoming groups in your community.

-Your support helps us develop new programs, provide public health programs that prevent disease, and provide charity care.
 There are many ways to give, and every gift, of any size, is greatly appreciated.